 The price for the upcoming Ford Ranger Raptor hasn’t been released yet, but it could start out around $44k.
 This would rival the Chevy Colorado ZR2, which starts around $44k and the Toyota Tacoma TRD Pro that begins around $45k.

-The current Ford Ranger Raptor that wasn’t introduced to the U.S. because of its exclusive 2.0-liter twin-turbocharged inline-four engine that provides 210 horsepower and 489 lb-ft of torque.
+The current Ford Ranger Raptor wasn’t introduced to the U.S. because of its exclusive 2.0-liter twin-turbocharged inline-four engine with 210 horsepower and 489 lb-ft of torque.

 In the U.S., we can expect to see the 3.0-liter turbocharged V6 engine that’s currently in the Ford F-150.
 It provides 250 horsepower and 440 lb-ft of torque.
 We could also see the turbocharged 2.7-liter V6 gasoline engine that delivers 325 horsepower and 400 lb-ft of torque and a four-cylinder variant.

 Currently, the Toyota Tacoma TRD Pro only offers a 3.5-liter V6 engine option that offers 278 horsepower and 265 lb-ft of torque.
 If the Ford Ranger Raptor has more torque, it will be more suitable for rock crawling and towing than the Toyota Tacoma TRD Pro.

 The Ford Ranger Raptor will be heavily outfitted with new off-roading equipment to conquer trails.
 It should have a higher ground clearance, larger tires, skid plates to protect the undercarriage, a transfer case, Fox performance shocks, an electronically locking differential, and more.

 Plus, the Ford Raptor Ranger interior will be luxurious and functional.
 The version overseas currently has leather seats with rubberized materials for durability and a red band on the steering wheel to mark its performance edge.